workadventure/workadventure/contrib/docker/README.md

 Before starting using WorkAdventure, you will need to upload your first map.

+#### Uploading from the map starter kit

+Design your own map using the [map starter kit](https://github.com/workadventure/map-starter-kit).
+When you are happy with the result, [follow the steps in the "upload your map documentation"](https://docs.workadventu.re/map-building/tiled-editor/publish/wa-hosted)

+#### Checking everything worked

 Open your browser and go to `https://<your-domain>/map-storage/`.

 You will be asked to authenticate.
 Use the credentials you configured in the `.env` file.